Gemma O'Doherty: Defamation

 In September 2019, independent councillor Jimmy Guerin (brother of Veronica Guerin) took a defamation action against O'Doherty.
 Guerin claimed that he was defamed in comments allegedly posted by O'Doherty on Twitter and Facebook.

 The High Court was told in August 2020 that she had been "actively trying to evade" service of notice of defamation proceedings.
 Attempts had been made to serve documents on O'Doherty, but they had not been successful.
 Guerin's solicitors secured orders against O'Doherty, including one that she had been formally served with the summons outlining the action against her after an ex parte hearing.
 O'Doherty denied that she had tried to evade service of defamation proceedings, and claimed that the defamation action was vexatious and an "outrageous attempt" to prevent her from revealing corruption.
 She sought orders preventing the publishing of her purported home address by the media and to have Jimmy Guerin's action against her struck out.

 In October 2020, Judge Richard Humphreys ordered that there was to be no publication of O'Doherty's full address and in particular the street name or house number, house name or her email address.
 The Judge however stated "I want to record clearly that [O'Doherty] has failed to substantiate any of her allegations of wrongdoing made against [Guerins] legal team" and awarded costs to Guerin saying that this was "to factor in my disapproval of the unsubstantiated complaints made by the [O'Doherty] against the [Guerin's] legal team".

+In December 2022, O'Doherty's action against Guerin was struck out with costs awarded to Guerin, as it had been initiated outside the statute of limitations.